version 1.0.0, 2014-07-09 : Initial version

 To be able to use passive mode in FTP, you will need to make iptables load the

-module.
-To do this, edit the IPTABLES_MODULES
+ip_conntrack_ftp module.
+To do this, edit the IPTABLES_MODULES in the

-file.
+/etc/sysconfig/iptables-config file.
 If no other modules were already loaded,

 the line should finally look like: